Chapter 6 : Planning Dates to Hogsmeade

 Luckily, by the time we made our way to the dungeons for double Potions, James had perked up enough to start cracking jokes.

 “Shame about Evans turning me down, mate.
-Otherwise, you could’ve asked Longwood and we could’ve gone on a double date together.”
-James sniggered about the fact he could get rid of his own embarrassment by embarrassing me.
+Otherwise, you could’ve asked Longwood and we could’ve gone on a double date together,” James sniggered.
+Trust him to think he could get rid of his own embarrassment by embarrassing me.

 “Hey, what’s been going on with Padfoot and Longwood?”
 Peter questioned.

 “Don’t you worry your little head about it,” I replied trying to sound patronising.
 “It’s just James being a git like usual.”
-I wanted Peter to drop the subject because I didn’t want to explain what had happened to anyone else.
+I didn't want to be mean to Peter, but it was the only way I could get him to drop the subject and not question any further.

 Peter lapsed into silence, unable to muster a response to my jibe.
 Remus had a knowing look on his face, and shot a quick wink at me.
 He always had a way of analysing the situation and figuring out what was actually going on.